-- A. Approval of each phase prior to proceeding to the next phase. - B. The effect of the proposed PUD upon the immediate area, including employee housing requirements. - C. Whether an exception from the zoning resolution requirements and/or from the PUD regulations requirements is warranted by virtue of the design and amenities incorporated in the development plan and development guide. - D. Conformance with the general intent of the zoning resolution.
+A. Approval of each phase prior to proceeding to the next phase.

-- E. Existing and proposed utility services are adequate for the proposed development and that the methods of financing, construction and maintenance are sufficient to insure the on-going provision of those services. - F. The proposed PUD does not create unacceptable environmental-impacts beyond the property's boundry. air, water, noise, or light pollution, or any other undesirable effects. - G. Suitability of the overall PUD design as well as any general phasing scheme that may apply. - H. Other relevant matters related to the PUD as determined by the PC and BOCC.
+- B. The effect of the proposed PUD upon the immediate area, including employee housing requirements. - C. Whether an exception from the zoning resolution requirements and/or from the PUD regulations requirements is warranted by virtue of the design and amenities incorporated in the development plan and development guide. - D. Conformance with the general intent of the zoning resolution. - E. Existing and proposed utility services are adequate for the proposed development and that the methods of financing, construction and maintenance are sufficient to insure the on-going provision of those services. - F. The proposed PUD does not create unacceptable impacts beyond the property's boundary. - G. Suitability of the overall PUD design as well as any general phasing scheme that may apply. - H. Other relevant matters related to the PUD as determined by the PC and BOCC.